kengo-shinoda/M31-2014-DS1/README.md

 ## Data
 All the photometry of the object is provided in photometry.csv.
 The photometry include flux measurements and their errors in epochs where the source was detected; otherwise the flux error column is empty and the is_limit flag is set to 1.

+The raw MMT/Binospec data can be found in the directory raw_data/

 ## Analysis
 The py_zogy.py script (taken from Frank Masci's implementation at https://github.com/cenko/ZOGY/blob/master/masci/py_zogy.py) performs image subtraction and photometry on the NEOWISE images.